Roses Are Red, Err Gold

 "It's all I had left connecting me to Angel.
 Now, it's gone and I'm here with nothing."

 Buffy crumbled to the floor crying.
 Merry knelt down beside the distraught girl.
-She couldn’t think her anything else, and her emotional state only enforcing that belief.

 "You haven't lost everything, Buffy.
 You're alive.
 And, I'll help you make a new life here.
 My friends and I will help you learn why you're here.”